 Cutting alcohol from your diet can result in several physical, mental, emotional and social health benefits.
 These benefits include:

 - Weight loss: Alcohol contains a varying amount of calories.
-By abstaining from alcohol use, you can reduce your calorie intake and lose weight.
-The website Drinkaware allows people to calculate the number of calories in several types of alcohol.
+By abstaining from alcohol use, you can potentially reduce your calorie intake and lose weight.
+Sites like Drinkaware allow you to calculate the calories in your alcohol consumption to give you a better idea of how many calories alcohol is adding to your diet.

 - Better sleep: Multiple reports, including one by the University of Michigan, indicate that reducing your alcohol intake can result in better sleep.
 Alcohol is known to affect sleep patterns.
 Disrupted sleep can lead to low energy levels and endurance.

 - Clearer mind: Reducing your drinking can help your cognition.
 Sobriety can assist you with thinking more clearly, which increases your likelihood of performing well at school, home and work.

 - Enhanced relationships: In addition to affecting a person’s physical health, alcohol can harm their relationships.
 The substance can cause people to act erratically or in abnormal ways.
 Sobriety can make people calmer and more easily approachable.
 This could help build current and new relationships.

 Dr. Rajiv Jalan, a professor at University College of London, spoke to NPR about a small study of people who gave up alcohol during January.
 The study compared 40 people at a hospital who stopped drinking to 40 who did not.
 Those who stopped for the month experienced improvements in liver function tests, some cancer-related blood tests and blood glucose tests.
 The subjects also lost weight, reported better sleep and experienced improved sexual function.